emca-it/ITRS-Log-Analytics-7.x/11-00-00-Building_a_cluster/11-00-00-Building_a_cluster.md

 			10.0.0.7 	 10.0.0.7     45           77         	   0.26 d        m     elk04

     - check status of the Elasticsearch cluster via log file:

 			# tail -f /var/log/elasticsearch/tm-lab.log (cluster.name)

 ## Adding a new node to existing cluster ##

-Install the new Energy instance.
+Install the new ITRS Log Analytics instance.
 The description of the installation can be found in the chapter "First configuration steps"

 Change the following parameters in the configuration file: